enzoampil/fastquant/README.md

 ```
 library(fastquant)

-get_pse_data("JFC", "2018-01-01", "2019-01-01")
+get_stock_data("JFC", "2018-01-01", "2018-02-01")

+#> # A tibble: 22 x 7
+#>    symbol dt         name     currency close percent_change  volume
+#>    <chr>  <date>     <chr>    <chr>    <dbl>          <dbl>   <dbl>
+#>  1 JFC    2018-01-03 Jollibee PHP       255.
+NA  745780
+#>  2 JFC    2018-01-04 Jollibee PHP       255              NA  617010
+#>  3 JFC    2018-01-05 Jollibee PHP       255              NA  946040
+#>  4 JFC    2018-01-08 Jollibee PHP       256              NA  840630
+#> ...
 ```

 *Note: Python has Yahoo Finance and phisix support.
-R only has phisix support.
-Symbols from Yahoo Finance will return closing prices in USD, while symbols from PSE will return closing prices in PHP*
+R has phisix support and porting to symbols from the `quantmod` package.
+Symbols from Yahoo Finance will return closing prices in USD, while symbols from PSE will return closing prices in PHP.*

+*R does NOT have support for cryptocurrency data pulling and backtesting yet as of v0.1.2*

 ## Get crypto data
 The data is pulled from Binance, and all the available tickers are found [here](https://coinmarketcap.com/exchanges/binance/).